The following forms are required for the remittance of VFO licence fees:

 For cattle sold beginning November 1, 2019, $5.50 per head must be remitted.

-- Licence fees for ALL dairy bob calves will be directed to VFO (regardless of how they were sold).
-It doesn’t matter if they go into a veal or beef program, all bob calf licence fees are remitted to VFO.
+• Licence fees for ALL dairy bob calves will be directed to VFO (regardless of how they were sold).
+It does not matter if they go into a veal or beef program, all bob calf licence fees are remitted to VFO.

-- Please do not send any licence fees for dairy bob calves to Beef Farmers of Ontario (BFO).
-ALL licence fees for dairy bob calves are to be remitted directly to VFO, including those for dairy bob calves originating in Quebec, but sold in Ontario.
+o Please do not send any licence fees on dairy bob calves to Beef Farmers of Ontario (BFO).
+ALL dairy bob calves are to be remitted directly to VFO including dairy bob calves originating in Quebec but were sold in Ontario.

-- Licence fees for ALL veal calves sold by veal producers direct to slaughter will be directed to VFO, regardless if they grade as veal or not (this includes both milk-fed and grain-fed veal)
+• Licence fees for ALL veal cattle sold by veal producers direct to slaughter will be directed to VFO, regardless if they grade as veal or not (this includes both milk-fed and grain-fed veal)

 Who do I send my licence fees (check-off) to?